ESCCemAll/scESCC_mice/README.md

 # scESCC_mice

-Example code to process and analyze data for the article. <br />
+Example scripts to process and analyze data for the article. <br />
 Detailed information will be available from authors upon reasonable request.<br />
 <br />